branchwelder/SoftSysEsotericEmus/README.md

 **Arduino Memory Architecture**

-With the basic threading library in place for the architecture of a laptop running Ubuntu, applying this to the Arduino architecture requires only updating the assembly code to write to the correct registers and allocate stacks with the correct size.
+With the basic threading library in place for the architecture of a laptop running Ubuntu, applying this to the Arduino architecture requires updating the assembly code to write to the correct registers and allocate stacks with the correct size.

+PUT STUFF HERE

 **Library Structure**